abhyaasa/app/dev-notes.md

 $ npm install -g cordova ionic ios-sim gulp bower
 ```

 The following command line completes a minimal app development installation.
 The voluminous output generated may overflow the terminal buffer, so output is saved in `temp/setup.txt` for inspection if something goes wrong.
-It concludes by running the app in the default browser.
 ```
 $ ./scripts/setup.sh | tee temp/setup.txt
 ```

-Install [Chrome Canary](https://www.google.com/chrome/browser/canary.html) for server app testing in the preferred development browser, as with `$ gulp si -i`.
+Install [Chrome Canary](https://www.google.com/chrome/browser/canary.html) for server app testing in the preferred development browser.
+Try it out with the CLI shortcut command `g si`.

-Test the app in the iOS emulator with `$ g ei`.
+Test the app in the iOS emulator with `g ei`.

 An Apple developer membership is required for testing on a usb-connected device, as with `g ri`.

-Install [Atom](https://atom.io), or other development editor, as needed.

-This completes a minimal development setup.
+You now have exercised a minimal development setup.

 ## Tools